Chillax-ORG/chillaxdocs/Writerside/topics/VencordFaq.md

 {style="tip"}

-### 23. How to get back the scroll wheel/scroller/scrollbar in CHILLAX?
+### 22. How to get back the scroll wheel/scroller/scrollbar in %chillax%?

 * The steps are first `Settings`, then go to the `Themes` Section and then `Edit Quick CSS`.